alessioferrari/VoiceBiofeedEmo/README.md

 **Overview**

+__In this branch, we perform validation using a leave one subject out setting, in which a part of the subjects involved in the experiment is used exclusively for training, and one exclusively for testing.
+The master branch uses a hold-out setting, with
+70% training and 30% testing split__

 This replication package includes all the data and scripts required to replicate the experiments provided in the paper "Using Voice and Biofeedback to Predict User Engagement during